MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ## July 2023

 - **New.
 Multi-project support.** You can now create up to 5 separate projects per cloud source.
 For instance, you can create and simultaneously migrate up to 5 separate Box tenants.
-This makes acquisitions and mergers easier to consolidate into one M365 tenant.
+Multi-project feature makes acquisitions and mergers easier to consolidate into one M365 tenant.

 ## June 2023